Pabloo22/job_shop_lib/README.md

 JobShopLib is a Python package for creating, solving, and visualizing Job Shop Scheduling Problems (JSSP).

-It provides intuitive data structures to represent instances and solutions, as well as solvers and visualization tools.

-It follows a modular design, allowing users to easily extend the library with new solvers, dispatching rules, or visualization functions.
+It follows a modular design, allowing users to easily extend the library with new solvers, dispatching rules, visualization functions, etc.

 See [this](https://colab.research.google.com/drive/1XV_Rvq1F2ns6DFG8uNj66q_rcowwTZ4H?usp=sharing) Google Colab notebook for a quick start guide!